This rack is a good starter for easy rock climbs, scrambling and grade I and II winter climbs.

 240cm slings are useful for equalising anchors and throwing around massive blocks for anchors or runners, however they can be a pain to fold out of the way.

-A note on sling width – avoid the thinnest dynemma for winter climbing as it is fiddly in winter to undo if knotted with gloves on.
+A note on sling width – avoid the thinnest dynemma for as it is fiddly in to undo if knotted with gloves on.
 It also abrades more quickly.

 Add a handful of screwgates – I prefer lightweight HMS style karabiners as they are more versatile.
 Smaller screwgates are great of clipping on gear; bigger brilliant for clove-hitching into or using with Italian hitches.